hdbeukel/james/README.md

      components for subset selection as well as some specific subset sampling heuristics.

- - [James Extensions Module][extensions-module]: this module provides additional components for advanced problem specification and search customization, including utilities for weighted multi-objective functions and composite neighbourhoods.
+ - [James Extensions Module][extensions-module]: this module provides additional components for advanced problem specification and search customization.
-     For later versions it is also planned to add components that reduce the effort to model and solve other types of problems besides subset selection (e.g. permutation problems).
+     For later versions it is planned to also add specific components for other frequent problem types besides subset selection (e.g. permutation problems).

- - [James Examples Module][examples-module]: this module provides a series of example problem implementations as described at the [James website][examples-website].
+ - [James Examples Module][examples-module]: this module provides a series of example problem implementations as described on the [James website][examples-website].

 Dependencies
 ============